Brand consistency means delivering customer experiences that authentically represent your brand's essence on a reliable, consistent basis.

 3. Provide Compliant Assets

-In order to deliver consistent, relevant, local messaging, your local marketers need tools that make compliance easy.
+In order to deliver consistent, relevant, local messaging, your local marketers need tools that make brand compliance easy.
 Specifically, they need assets that are easy to deploy in brand-compliant marketing materials.

 Using a tool specifically designed to enable local marketing efforts with templates for digital, print, email, and other formats, brand managers make it easy for local teams to customize assets in all the right ways.
 Brand managers can set "rules" directly in the template to lock down the elements that cannot be edited (such as logo, typeface, or design), easily designate areas for content that can be modified, and suggest how things can/should be modified to guide local marketers toward creating the best ad possible.